johnno1962/Xtrace/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/xtrace.png?flush=1)

-Overall, Xtrace works better than you might expect though there are problems tracing UIView and UITableView and with 64bit builds in particular callbacks involving "struct" arguments.
+The only remaining known issue with Xtrace for 32 bit build are background color problems when tracing UIViews.
+On 64 bits you can expect some stack frame complications for methods with "struct" argument types particularly for arguments to callbacks.

 ### A few example combos:

-    // trace UI label instance excluding UIView methods [UITableView notrace]; // tracing UIView not reliable [UIView notrace]; // tracing UIView not reliable [label xtrace];

     // trace two instances
+    [UIView notrace];
     [label trace];
     [view trace];